PrefectHQ/prefect/docs/orchestration/getting-started/set-up.md

 The Prefect orchestration layer lets you move from running single flows as scripts to running, monitoring, and scheduling many flows through a single web UI.

-Prefect Cloud and the Prefect Core server provide ready-to-use backend for maintaining task and flow state and inspecting their progress regardless of where you task and flow code runs.
+Prefect Cloud and the Prefect Server provide ready-to-use backend for maintaining task and flow state and inspecting their progress regardless of where you task and flow code runs.

-## Prefect Cloud and Core Server
+## Prefect Cloud and Server

-If you want an orchestration layer, you have two options: Prefect Cloud or Prefect Core server.
+If you want an orchestration layer, you have two options: Prefect Cloud or Prefect Server.
 You can see an overview and comparison on the [welcome](/orchestration/README.md) page.

 We encourage users to try Prefect Cloud first, unless your environment has restricted access to the Internet, or you prefer a self-hosted server for which you want to build your own authentication and scaling mechanism.

 This guide focusses on setting up Prefect Cloud.
-More information on Prefect Core server is available in the [Prefect Server documentation](/orchestration/server/overview.html).
+More information on Prefect Server is available in the [Prefect Server documentation](/orchestration/server/overview.html).

 ### Create (or log into) your Prefect Cloud account